• Blog

 Conclusion

 It is okay to be exposed to the dirt.
 It is especially essential for babies and children.
-Microbes allow the body to strengthen the immune system and grow inside the gut healthy and beneficial bacteria.
+Microbes allow the body to strengthen the immune system and be healthy inside the gut.
 The sterile environment is harmful because we do not learn how to protect ourselves from invaders.
-Thanks to the contact with dirt, the body becomes resistant to the foes and invaders.
-Children who have contact with dogs, play outside, and roll in the meadow or dig the soil, do not become sick.
+The body becomes resistant to foes and invaders due to contact with dirt.
+Children who have contact with dogs, play outside, and roll in the meadow or dig the soil do not become sick.

 According to Jack Gilbert and Rob Knight, both are Ph.D., the dirt is good.